Archive What Apps Should Kids Not Have?

 Cyberbullying (also known as cyberharassment) is when someone, typically a teenager, bullies others online.
 This form of bullying can include acts such as spreading rumors, making sexual remarks, sending death threats, relaying an individual’s personal information, etc.

 Cyberbullying can cause harm, especially among vulnerable age groups such as teenagers.
-This harm can range from hurt feelings, and lowering self-esteem, to an increase in suicidal thoughts.
-This is why cyberbullying should be taken as a serious threat, especially among social media platforms.
+This harm can range from hurt feelings and lowering self-esteem, to an increase in suicidal thoughts.
+This is why you should take cyberbullying seriously, especially on social media platforms.
 Your child may always risk being cyberbullied but the chances increase greatly if they use the apps below.

 Cyberbullying harms children's mental health.
 A boy makes a video of a girl bullying another girl